 …by understanding and working with an approach using values, we can create more change.

 We co-create projects and bring change into our own organisations and work.
-We have begun creating experiments.
-For the 2015/16 period these include:
+Our experiments include:

-A project designed to create a link in people’s minds between a ubiquitous project – the single-use plastic water bottle – and the health of the ocean, triggering human values around waste and exposing ocean value through the campaign.
+A project designed to create a link in people’s minds between the single-use plastic water bottle and the health of the ocean, to trigger human values around waste and expose ocean value.